rust-lang/rfcs/text/0000-delegation.md

 impl Read for Wrapper { delegate * to get_read(); }
 impl Write for Wrapper { delegate * to get_write(); }
 ```

-> [name=elahn] AFAICT, the implementer experession is always `self.method_name()`, regardless of the type of Self.
-Would someone please verify this and write the explanation into the RFC?

 ## Inherent Impls